Symphony (Webern): Klemperer in Berlin

+Scherchen in London

-Scherchen conducted the London premiere at the summer 1931 International Society for Contemporary Music Festival.
+Scherchen conducted the London premiere in the Queen's Hall at the summer 1931 International Society for Contemporary Music Festival.
 Prompted by Schoenberg, Edward Clark had invited Webern to conduct.
 Webern declined, citing travel fatigue and his desire to focus on composition.
-There was also low remuneration, recent bad press, and as noted in his diary earlier that year: "Need for quiet and reflection."
+There was also low remuneration, the bad press from Berlin, and as noted in his diary earlier that year: "Need for quiet and reflection."

+It shared a program with Roman Palester's Symphonic Music, Virgilio Mortari's Rhapsody, Vladimir Dukelsky's Symphony No. 2, Constant Lambert's Music for Orchestra, and Gershwin's An American in Paris.
+The Berlin-based Vossische Zeitung critic wrote that it "perseveres in the atonal twelve-tone system that at one time was celebrated and today has been laid ad acta with hardly a tear".
+Haddon Squire of the Christian Science Monitor called it "sphinxlike", adding that "for all his technical skill, Webern is pre-eminently a poet of sound".

+Klemperer in Vienna

 Klemperer programmed the Symphony again in 1936 Vienna, likely on Schoenberg's advice, but did not adhere to Webern's desired performance practice.

 Composers

 Luigi Dallapiccola studied Schoenberg's and Webern's music especially after World War II.
 He carefully read and published a review of René Leibowitz's Schoenberg et son école, which described Webern's techniques in the Symphony, like its double-inverted canons and palindromes.
 Dallapiccola's subsequent music featured axial symmetry, canons, and four-part tone-row writing likely modeled in part on Webern's Symphony.
 The Goethe-Lieder (1953) have palindromes.
 An Mathilde (1954) features a tone-row form in each of four voices.
 Parole di San Paolo (1964) and the second movement of Webern's Symphony both deploy a rest or fermata at their center (m.
 50 in both cases).

 Karel Goeyvaerts noted proto-serial schemes of articulations, dynamics, and register in Webern's Symphony.
 Karlheinz Stockhausen applied the Symphony's tone row in Klavierstücke VII, IX, and X. George Rochberg noted the "objectified, mensural" relation of pitch and time in Webern's later instrumental writing.